GSCrawley/sfpopos/README.md

 # "opensslErrorStack: [ ‘error:03000086:digital envelope routines::initialization error’ ]"

-## this issue is solved by adding '--openssl-legacy-provider'  in the terminal and then in the build and start scripts, as follows: "yarn start --openssl-legacy-provider ./node_modules/.bin/react-scripts
+## this issue ^^^ is solved by adding '--openssl-legacy-provider'  in the terminal and then in the build and start scripts, as follows: "yarn start --openssl-legacy-provider ./node_modules/.bin/react-scripts

+## steps before prisma integration
+### set up Express server
+### move data from json file to express server, create route to serve file. (just get data showing in the browser for now)
+### update client to get JSON data from server